mozman/ezdxf/docs/source/ellipse_entity.rst

 goes from 0 to 2*pi.
 The ellipse goes from start to end param in *counter clockwise* direction.
 Create ellipses in layouts and blocks by factory function :meth:`~Layout.add_ellipse`.

+:attr:`Ellipse.dxf.extrusion` is supported, but does not establish an :ref:`OCS`, it is used to create an 3D entity by extruding the base ellipse.

 DXF Attributes for Ellipse
 --------------------------